-Any agreements, understandings, and/or recommendations resulting from the ETDM issue resolution process in the Planning or Programming Screens are documented and accompany the project as it advances into PD&E. If there are unresolved issues for federal projects undergoing NEPA review, then the "issue resolution" process set out in 23 U.S.C. § 139, will be applicable.
+Any agreements, understandings, and/or recommendations resulting from the ETDM issue resolution process are documented and accompany the project as it advances into PD&E. If there are unresolved issues for federal projects undergoing NEPA review, then the "issue resolution" process set out in 23 U.S.C. § 139, will be applicable.
 The process in 23 U.S.C. § 139 establishes a series of forums for issues arising in the environmental review process to be resolved, and if not resolved, to which the issues would then advance, including potential financial penalties for unexcused delays by participating agencies.